Skip to main content

 The Academy of Clinical Laboratory (ACLPS) has active affiliations with 70 academic and community centers that train pathology residents in clinical pathology.
 It is free for up to 5 years for graduate or postgraduate training students.
 Their official journal is the American Journal of Clinical Pathology, in partnership with the American Society for Clinical Pathology.

-2. American Association of Neuropathologists
+2. American Association for Cancer Research

-4. American Society for Clinical Pathology
+3. American Society for Clinical Pathology

 The American Society for Clinical Pathology (ASCP) is a 100,000-member organization composed of physicians, physicians-in-training, pathologists’ assistants, laboratory professionals, medical students, and laboratory students.
 The ASCP promotes excellence in education and provides hundreds of CME courses for pathologists and laboratory professionals.
 ASCP publications include the American Journal of Clinical Pathology, Laboratory Medicine, and Critical Values.
 Students, residents, and fellows-in-training can join for free.

-6. American Society of Cytopathology
+4. American Society of Cytopathology

-8. Association for Molecular Pathology
+5. Association for Molecular Pathology

 The Association for Molecular Pathology offers some free CME/CMLE credits each year, a subscription to and discounts for publishing articles in The Journal of Molecular Diagnostics, an online member chat, mentorship opportunities, and member-exclusive awards.
 Associate trainees, residents, and fellows can have a free membership.

-9. Association for Pathology Informatics
+6. Association for Pathology Informatics

-10. Association of Clinical Scientists
+7. Association of Clinical Scientists

 The Association of Clinical Scientists (ACS) provides a collegial forum for clinical scientists from many disciplines to interact and share research and related topics in several ways.
 ACS publishes a peer-reviewed, bi-monthly, PubMed-indexed journal, Annals of Clinical & Laboratory Science.
 The journal addresses clinical, translational, and basic science fields in laboratory medicine and anatomic pathology.

-The Association of Directors of Anatomic and Surgical Pathology (ADASP) is an organization made up primarily of directors of anatomic and/or surgical pathology from academic institutions.
+The Association of Directors of Anatomic and Surgical Pathology (ADASP) is an organization made up primarily of directors of anatomic and surgical pathology from academic institutions.
 Members get networking and professional development opportunities to help enhance their leadership abilities.

-Association of Pathology Chairs logo
+9. Association of Pathology Chairs

 The Association of Pathology Chairs (APC) is a non-profit society that serves as the voice of academic departments of Pathology in the United States and Canada.
 APC exists to provide leadership and advocacy for pathology and to enable academic departments to meet the demands of their three missions: medical education, research, and practice.
 Membership includes eligibility for elected office, committee participation, discounted meeting rates, discounted article processing fees for Academic Pathology, newsletters, advocacy, professional networking, and members-only online resources.

-13. College of American Pathologists
+11. College of American Pathologists

 The College of American Pathologists (CAP) is the largest exclusively pathologist society worldwide.
 They have nearly 18,000 pathologists and pathologists in training.
 The CAP is considered the authority on laboratory quality assurance.
 They promote excellence in the practice of pathology and laboratory medicine as well as cost-effective medical care.
 Publications include Archives of Pathology and Laboratory Medicine and CAP Today.
 Membership is free for residents, board-certified pathologists in fellowship training, and fellows certified in the current year.

-14. European Society of Pathology
+13. European Society of Pathology

 As the leading force in European pathology, the European Society of Pathology (ESP) promotes high-quality pathology diagnosis for all patients, up-to-date education across Europe, and cutting-edge research to understand the disease and translate science into clinical practice.
 Pathology residents and trainees can join for free.
 Membership includes a subscription to Virchows Archiv.

-International Academy of Pathology logo
+14. International Academy of Pathology

 The International Academy of Pathology (IAP) promotes the advancement of pathology through global networking and education.
 IAP-sponsored journals include Histopathology, International Journal of Surgical Pathology, Pathology International, Virchow Archive, and Modern Pathology (USCAP).

-16. International Society of Urological Pathology
+15. International Society of Urological Pathology

 The International Society of Urological Pathology (ISUP) issues guidelines for the practice of urological pathology and provides educational activities for pathologists worldwide.
 ISUP is a companion society of The United States and Canadian Academy of Pathology (USCAP).

-17. National Association of Medical Examiners
+16. National Association of Medical Examiners

 The National Association of Medical Examiners (NAME) is the national organization of professionals who perform the official duties of the medicolegal investigation of deaths of public interest in the United States.
-Founded in 1966, NAME enables the professional growth of physician death investigators and shares professional and technical information to improve the medical investigation of violent, suspicious and unusual deaths.
+Founded in 1966, NAME enables the professional growth of physician death investigators and shares professional and technical information to improve the medical investigation of violent, suspicious, and unusual deaths.
 NAME’s official publication is The American Journal of Forensic Medicine and Pathology.
 Residents and medical students get free membership.

 18. Society for Pediatric Pathology

 The Society for Pediatric Pathology, founded in 1965, is an educational and scientific organization of pediatric physicians and scientists.
-Over 700 members of the Society practice in 60 plus Children’s Hospitals, Community Hospitals, and University Hospitals throughout the world.
+Over 700 members of the Society practice in 60 plus Children’s Hospitals, Community Hospitals, and University Hospitals worldwide.
 Join this society for networking opportunities, a subscription to their official journal and newsletter, access to applications for research grants and awards, and the opportunity to be involved in the society’s governance.

-20. United States and Canadian Academy of Pathology
+19. United States and Canadian Academy of Pathology

 The United States and Canadian Academy of Pathology (USCAP) is the largest and most preeminent academic pathology organization.
 The USCAP annual meeting provides a venue for presenting novel studies in pathology through poster and preferred paper sessions.
 It includes short courses covering all areas of anatomic and molecular pathology.
 The USCAP publications include Modern Pathology and Laboratory Investigation.
 Registration is tiered, making it affordable for pathologists in training.